dmrickey/token-action-hud-pf1/.github/ISSUE_TEMPLATE/bug_report.md

 core:

 **Additional context**
-The HUD is built rom actors (..obviously).
-Please export any actors you're having issues with and upload them here.
+The HUD is built from actors (..obviously).
+Please export any actors you're having specific issues with and upload them here.
+To export an actor, go to your actors tab and right click on the actor.
+Upload the json file here.